15 Ways to Minimize and Simplify Your Life to Reduce Stress

 6. Shop Online

 Crowded parking lots, busy stores, and long checkout lines can be bypassed when you shop online.
 In addition, many items can be found online at a fraction of their retail price, even with shipping and handling fees included!
-If you're an Amazon Prime member, shipping and handling fees are dropped altogether.
+If you're an Amazon Prime member, shipping and handling fees are dropped altogether for thousands of items.
 Many online stores allow you to return or exchange items at no charge.
-So make yourself a cup of tea and do your shopping from home!
+So make yourself a cup of tea and do your shopping from the comfort of your home!

 7. Silence Your Phone